Kanchipuram: Hinduism

-Kumarakottam Temple, dedicated to Muruga, is located between the Ekambareswarar temple and Kamakshi Amman temple, leading to the cult of Somaskanda (Skanda, the child between Shiva and Parvati).
-Kandapuranam, the Tamil religious work on Muruga, translated from Sanskrit Skandapurana, was composed in 1625 by Kachiappa Shivacharya in the temple.
+The Kumarakottam Temple, dedicated to Murugan (Kartikeya), is located between the Ekambareswarar temple and Kamakshi Amman temple, leading to the cult of Somaskanda.
+The Kandapuranam, the Tamil religious work on Murugan, translated from the Sanskrit Skanda Purana, was composed in 1625 by Kachiappa Shivacharya in the temple.

-The Kanchi Matha is a Hindu monastic institution, whose official history states that it was founded by Adi Sankara of Kaladi, tracing its history back to the 5th century BCE.
-A related claim is that Adi Sankara came to Kanchipuram, and that he established the Kanchi matha named "Dakshina Moolamnaya Sarvagnya Sri Kanchi Kamakoti Peetam" in a position of supremacy, namely Sarvagnya Peeta, over the other mathas (religious institutions) of the subcontinent, before his death there.
+The Kanchi Matha is a Hindu monastic institution, whose official history states that it was founded by Adi Shankara of Kaladi, tracing its history back to the 5th century BCE.
+A related claim is that Adi Shankara came to Kanchipuram, and that he established the Kanchi matha named "Dakshina Moolamnaya Sarvagnya Sri Kanchi Kamakoti Peetam" in a position of supremacy, namely Sarvagnya Peeta, over the other mathas (religious institutions) of the subcontinent, before his death there.
 Other historical accounts state that the matha was established probably in the 18th century in Kumbakonam, as a branch of the Sringeri Matha, and that it declared itself independent.

 Another matha which was famous in ancient times was the Upanishad Bramham Mutt, located near Kailasanathar temple, Kanchipuram.
 It has the Mahasamadhi of Upanishad Brahmayogin, a saint who wrote commentaries on all the major Upanishads in Hinduism.
-It is said that the great Sage, Sadasiva Brahmendra took to sanyasa at this matha.
+It is said that the sage Sadasiva Brahmendra took to sanyasa at this matha.